 The Faculty Evaluation and the Vita are completed by Activity Insight.
 However, there are a few items in the R&T Application that we cannot use Activity Insight to complete.
 I list those items below:

-- Section A Cover page
+- Section A Cover page (which is now completed in Workflow)

 - Section B Table of Contents